pemsley/coot/blog/_posts/2023-05-05-coot-tutorial-in-2023.md

  - `Shift R` to tidy up the geometry
  - **Accept**

-Next problem is at A 32.
+Next problem in the dialog is at A 32.
 The density here is not very good and there may be a number of differrent conformers/rotamers.
 Let's, for now just choose one of them that has higher probability than the current model

  - `J`
  - `Shift R`